TamsynE/Loan-Calculator/README.md

 Group project: team of 3.

-This project is a console application that accepts at four command line arguments, in this order:
+This project is a console application that accepts four command line arguments, in this order:
  (1) the original loan amount
  (2) the loan’s annual interest rate
  (3) the number of months in the loan term